We are not accepting applications for the position of U.S. Postal Inspector at this time.

 - Certified copy or original birth certificate

-- Official college or university transcripts
+- Official college or university transcripts (must be mailed directly by the college or university)

 - Preference-eligible veterans must also provide a DD-214, SF-15, and documentation supporting the preference claimed.
 See our FAQs page for more information.